 Mediated Awareness

-Rather than all potential service consumers being informed on a continual basis about all services, there is a known or agreed upon facility or location that stores and supports discovery and/or notification related to the service description.

-Figure 25 - Mediated Awareness

-In Figure 25, the potential service consumers perform queries or are notified in order to locate those services that satisfy their needs.

-Mediated awareness promotes simplification of the overall services infrastructure.
+Mediated awareness typically promotes simplification of the overall services infrastructure.
 As an example, the telephone book is a mediating registry where individuals perform manual searches to locate services (i.e. the yellow pages).
 The telephone book is also a mediated registry for solicitors to find and notify potential customers (i.e. the white pages).

-In mediated service awareness for large and dynamic numbers of service consumers and service providers, the benefits of utilizing the awareness mediator typically far outweigh the management issues associated with it.
-Some of the benefits of mediated service awareness are
+The benefits, for large and dynamic numbers of service consumers and service providers, of utilizing the awareness mediator typically far outweigh the management issues associated with it.
+Some of the benefits of mediated service awareness are:

 Potential service consumers have a known location for searching thereby eliminating needless and random searches